ciscoheat/dcisniffer/README.md

 The common thinking is to use the already defined classes.
 The source and destination Roles could be an `Account`.

 We're not interested in the whole `Account` however, that is the old, class-oriented thinking.
 We want to focus on what happens in the Context right now for a specific Role, so all we need for an object to play the *source* Role is a way of decreasing the balance.

-In PHP you could use an interface for this, representing artefacts that makes sense to a user in a context.
+In PHP you could use an interface for this, representing an artefact that makes sense to a user in a Context.
 Let's define a `Source` interface:

 ```php
 interface Source {